guidolzc/Appointment-schedule/README.md

  2- we add data

- 3-we will see appointments and delete appointments
+ 3- we will see appointments and delete appointments

+link
 https://guidolzc.github.io/Appointment-schedule/